MicrosoftDocs/dataexplorer-docs/data-explorer/data-explorer-insights.md

 - Identify recent changes in the number of queries, compared to the historical daily average (over the past 16 days), by workload group, user, and application.
 - Identify trends and peaks in the number of queries, memory, and CPU consumption by workload group, user, application, and command type.

 The **Usage** tab includes actions that are performed directly by users.
-Internal cluster operations are not included in this tab.
+Internal cluster operations aren't included in this tab.

 [:::image type="content" source="media/data-explorer-insights/usage.png" alt-text="Screenshot of the operations view with donut charts related to commands and queries." lightbox="media/data-explorer-insights/usage.png":::](media/data-explorer-insights/usage.png)